dandouglas/danieldouglas.co.uk/blog/angular-architecture.md

 ---
 title: 'Angular Architecture'
 description: 'Some simple steps to ensure your application is as lean as possible'
-image: "/assets/images/blog/how-I-built-this-blog.jpeg"
+image: "/assets/images/blog/angular-architecture/angular.jpeg"
 published: true
-slugs:
+topic: 'angular'
-    - ___UNPUBLISHED___knuhcsd5_aGDZlWfPUNR8nQzYZRGGVxypAnFixmW6
+date: '25/09/2021'
 ---

 # Angular Architecture